-HCC NAND FTL media drivers provide an interface for a file system to read from and write to NAND flash storage devices.
+HCC NAND flash drivers provide an interface for a file system to read from and write to NAND flash storage devices.
 A single media driver can support one or more physical media, each of these being represented as a different drive at the media driver interface.
 The file system handles all drives identically, regardless of their internal design features.

 |GigaDevice SPI Flash||GD5F1GQ4xxYIG and GD5F2GQ4xxYIG Serial Peripheral Interface (SPI) flash from GigaDevice Semiconductor Inc.|